State and Federal Elected Officials

 Andrew R. Frounfelker is the Fifth Ward City Councilmember for the City of Jackson.
 He currently is serving a third term and was elected to office in November 2005 and re-elected in November 2009 and 2013.
 He has previously served as Vice Mayor from 2007-2009 and 2011-2013.

-Frounfelker serves as trustee of Ella Sharp Park and the City Retirement Pension Board, is a member of the City Local Development Finance Authority and City Parks and Recreation board and member of the Jackson County Economic Development Corporation and Land Bank Authority.
+Frounfelker serves as a trustee of Ella Sharp Park and the City Retirement Pension Board, is a member of the City Local Development Finance Authority and City Parks and Recreation board and member of the Jackson County Economic Development Corporation and Land Bank Authority.
 He also serves on several ad-hoc committees and groups.

 In addition to being a member of the City Council, he is employed by Consumers Energy Company where he is the Supervisor of Investment Recovery, and he is responsible for the disposition of the company’s unwanted assets.
 Before joining Consumers Energy, he was employed by Eaton Corporation-Aeroquip Division, where he was responsible for material coordination and production supervision of the company’s hydraulic hose fittings.